Today I become an advocate of community-centered fundraising

 —Vu Le, Nonprofit AF

 I’m not sure what this future will look like.
 But I know there’s a thirst among many to see, and be, a part of pushing back against a legacy of oppression and exploring better ways of doing business.
-And that’s what movements like community-centric fundraising (CCF) are for.
-Here are a few thoughts about what being community-centric may involve:
+And that’s what movements like community-centered fundraising (CCF) are for.
+Here are a few thoughts about what community-centered fundraising may involve:

 - Enlist fundraisers, staff, board, and volunteers, who are Black, Indigenous, and People of Color (BIPOC), and commit to bringing diverse viewpoints to the table—from bottom to top.
 Consider bringing in an expert to facilitate positive dialogue around how to accomplish this goal.